Joseph E. Johnson (government official): Early life and education

-Joseph E. Johnson III was born in Longdale, Virginia to mining and metallurgical engineer Joseph E. Johnson Jr. (himself a son of a director of the Longdale Iron Co.) who managed various iron and steel plants before turning to consultancy work in New York, and Margaret Hill (Hilles) Johnson, alumna of Bryn Mawr College who married his father in 1902.
+Joseph E. Johnson III was born in Longdale, Virginia to mining and metallurgical engineer Joseph E. Johnson Jr. (himself a son of a director of the Longdale Iron Co.) who managed various iron and steel plants before turning to consultancy work in New York, and Margaret Hill (Hilles) Johnson, alumna of Bryn Mawr College, who married his father in 1902.
 He had an older brother with the same name who died in infancy in 1903, and his father was fatally run over by a car 48 years old in 1919.

-He grew up in Scarsdale, New York and later went on to study at Harvard University where he earned his bachelor’s, master’s and doctoral degrees.
+He grew up in Scarsdale, New York.
+At Harvard University, he earned his bachelor's, master's and doctoral degrees.

 Johnson joined the American Alpine Club in 1925, his climbing companions included Henry S. Hall Jr. and Sir Douglas Busk.
-He was a serious and devoted mountaineer climbing both in the Alps and the Canadian Rockies and his ascents include the first traverse of Mount Edith Cavell, the first ascents of Oldhorn, Erebus, Keystone and Casemate but he gave up serious climbing after a long illness in the late 1920s.
+He was a serious and devoted mountaineer climbing both in the Alps and the Canadian Rockies and his ascents include the first traverse of Mount Edith Cavell, the first ascents of Oldhorn, Erebus, Keystone and Casemate, but he gave up serious climbing after a long illness in the late 1920s.

 University career and US State Department

-His first teaching position was at Bowdoin College where he was professor of history (1934-1935).
-In 1936 he moved to Williams College, becoming Associate Professor in 1938 and a full professor from 1947-1950 after the period he spent in the US State Department.
+His first teaching position was at Bowdoin College where he was professor of history (1934–1935).
+In 1936 he moved to Williams College, becoming associate professor in 1938 and full professor from 1947 to 1950, after the period he spent in the US State Department.

 He took leave in 1942 to join the wartime State Department.
-He became Chief of the department's Division of International Security Affairs 1945-1947, having served as Acting Chief from 1944.
+He became chief of the department's Division of International Security Affairs 1945–1947, having served as acting chief from 1944.

-Whilst at the State Department he was adviser for the U.S. delegation at the Dumbarton Oaks Conference (1944), which paved the way for postwar international cooperation, the creation of the United Nations and decided the basic structure of the UN.
+At the State Department, he was adviser for the U.S. delegation at the Dumbarton Oaks Conference (1944), which paved the way for postwar international cooperation, the creation of the United Nations and decided the basic structure of the UN.
 In 1945 he was adviser for the U.S. delegation at the Mexico City Inter-American Conference on Problems of War and Peace.
 He was a member of the U.S. delegation for the San Francisco United Nations Conference on International Organization in 1945, at which the United Nations effectively came into being.
-In the following years he was Adviser to the U.S. delegation at the First session of the United Nations General Assembly (London and New York, 1946) and also Adviser to the U.S. representative on the United Nations Security Council (London and New York, 1946).
+In the following years he was adviser to the U.S. delegation at the First session of the United Nations General Assembly (London and New York, 1946) and also adviser to the U.S. representative on the United Nations Security Council (London and New York, 1946).